Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Chevrolet and front in the case of the Renault).
 The first one has a Opel-engineered powertrain under the hood, a 4-cylinder, 16-valves 140hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 120hp engine designed by Renault.

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, when it comes to weight, a factor that most people underestimate, the American car offers a considerable difference of 19% more metal.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the American car offers a considerable difference of 19% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
-That's the official data, while our visitors describe reliability of Chevrolet with an average rating of 4.2, and models under the Renault badge with 4.1 out of 5.
-The same official information place Trax as average reliability-wise, and Captur is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the American car rank it on average as 4.0, while the one under the competitor's bonnet gets 3.0 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, all the models observed together.
+That's the official data, while our visitors describe reliability of Chevrolet, as well as Renault, with the same average rating of 4.2 out of 5.
+Some independent research have also placed Trax as average reliability-wise, and Captur is more or less at the same level.Above it all, drivers of cars with the same engine as the American car rank it on average as 4.0, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economyChevrolet is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 195 kilometers per hour, 3km/h more than the other car.
 When it comes to fuel economy the winner has to be the French car, averaging around 5.4 liters of fuel per 100 kilometers (52 mpg), in combined cycle.
 We can't ignore that 19% difference compared to the American car.